integrated-application-development/sonar-delphi/docs/CUSTOM_RULES_101.md

-2. In package `au.com.integradev.samples.delphi.checks` of `/src/main/java`, create a new class called `MyFirstCustomCheck` extending class `org.sonar.plugins.communitydelphi.api.check.DelphiCheck` provided by the Delphi Plugin API.
+2. In package `au.com.integradev.samples.delphi.checks` of `/src/main/java`, create a new class called `MyFirstCustomCheck` extending class `org.sonar.plugins.communitydelphi.api.check.DelphiCheck` provided by the SonarDelphi API.
    This file will be described when dealing with the implementation of the rule!